School-age play: why it’s important

 Children develop a lot at 5-8 years.
 For children to grow and thrive in these early school years, they need plenty of time to play.

-For example, play and games with simple rules can help your child get used to the more formal learning structures that she’s experiencing at school.
+For example, play and games with simple rules can help your child get used to formal, classroom-based learning at school.
 This kind of play also teaches your child about taking turns, which is important for making and keeping friends.

 At this age, your child might develop new hobbies and interests through play.
-For example, your child might start to read more and really enjoy books and magazines about things that interest him – motorbikes, horses, bugs and more.
-These kinds of activities encourage your child to keep following his own interests and learn for himself.
+For example, your child might start to read more and really enjoy books and magazines about things that interest them – motorbikes, horses, bugs and more.
+These kinds of activities encourage your child to keep following their own interests and learn for themselves.

-By nine years, your child might have formed special friendships with one or two other children, probably of the same gender.
-These friends might be very important to your school-age child, but your child needs to know she’s still important to you too.
-Playing with your child – like kicking a footy in the backyard or cooking together – can help to keep you close and strengthen your relationship.
+By 8-9 years, playing with others might have helped your child to form some special friendships with others.
+School-age friendships are important for your child’s development, but your child also needs to know they’re still important to you.
+Playing with your child – like kicking a footy in the backyard or cooking together – can give you the chance to talk and strengthen your relationship.

 Structured play and self-directed play

-In fact, self-directed, unstructured play – where children decide for themselves what they want to do and how to do it – is really valuable.
-That’s because it gives children time to:
+Self-directed, unstructured play is play that lets children decide for themselves what they want to do and how to do it.
+It’s valuable because it gives children time to: